Charlotte 49ers football: Francis "Biff" Poggi era (2022–2024)

 News was released on November 15, 2022 that Michigan associate head coach Francis "Biff" Poggi was named Charlotte's third head coach in the modern era.
 Poggi got his first win as an NCAA head coach against South Carolina St. in his first game leading the 49ers.
-Poggi recorded his first FBS and conference win on October 21 with a 10 to 7 road win over in-state rival ECU.
+Poggi recorded his first FBS and conference win on October 21 with a 10–7 road win over in-state rival ECU.

-Charlotte fired Poggi on November, 18 2024, after a 3–7 start to the season.
+Charlotte fired Poggi on November 18, 2024, after a 3–7 start to the season.
 Poggi compiled a 6–16 record at the helm of the 49ers.
 Tim Brewster was named interim head coach for the final four games of the season.